-In a seminal article, Stiglitz and Weiss3 showed that credit rationing can arise even if a credit market is in equilibrium and there are no sticky prices or government regulation; such credit rationing is more likely to occur if there is imperfect and asymmetric information (the borrower knows more about his characteristics then the lender) and there are incomplete contracts (that is, lenders cannot control all aspects of the borrower's behaviour).
+In a seminal article, Stiglitz and Weiss2 showed that credit rationing can arise even if a credit market is in equilibrium and there are no sticky prices or government regulation; such credit rationing is more likely to occur if there is imperfect and asymmetric information (the borrower knows more about his characteristics then the lender) and there are incomplete contracts (that is, lenders cannot control all aspects of the borrower's behaviour).
 Almost by definition, these two features are particularly common in international lending.
 The analysis is based on the argument that, if the above conditions are met, the interest rate which maximises returns to the lender may be at a level such that demand for funds exceed supply.
 This is because interest rates influence the riskiness of loans in two ways.
 Firstly, because there is imperfect and asymmetrical information, higher interest rates are seen to increase average risk (this is the problem of adverse selection, that is a reduction in the average quality of applicants for loans due to its' increased price).
 Secondly, as interest rates rise, borrowers may begin to undertake projects which are more profitable - so they can pay higher interest rates - but that are also riskier; this is because under the conditions described above, there may be an optimal interest rate on loans, beyond which the return to the bank falls despite excess demand for loans; at this rate, the bank - fearful of default and not knowing which new borrowers would imply a higher risk - becomes unwilling to make new loans.
 As a result, certain borrowers may become unable to obtain loans at any interest rate at a given supply of credit.
 In this context, an increase in interest rates arising from tighter monetary policy may lead to a collapse of quantity-rationed credit markets, as it becomes unprofitable to make any advances.
-Below, we shall relate the argument directly to the link between US monetary policy and capital flows to emerging markets, especially Latin American ones, as discussed in Calvo, Leiderman and Reinhart4.
-Now, we will continue with the more general discussion that relates credit rationing to financial fragility and - ultimately - to financial crisis.
+Below, we shall relate the argument directly to the link between US monetary policy and capital flows to emerging markets, especially Latin American ones, as discussed in Calvo, Leiderman and

-2 For a good discussion of these issues, see E. P. Davis Debt, Financial Fragility and Systemic Risk, Oxford University Press.
+1 For a good discussion of these issues, see E. P. Davis Debt, Financial Fragility and Systemic Risk, Oxford University Press.
 1992.

-3 Stiglitz, J., and Weiss, A., 1981 "Credit rationing in markets with imperfect information", American Economic Review 72
+2 Stiglitz, J., and Weiss, A., 1981 "Credit rationing in markets with imperfect information", American Economic Review 72